 From 1863 to 1893 Harding Davis wrote for Peterson's Magazine, writing potboiler romances and melodramatic suspense stories.
 She wrote mainly to help support her family, although she was against the women's suffrage movement.
 With "In Pro Aris et Focis-A Plea for Our Altars and Hearths" (1870), Davis stated her belief that in marriage and childbearing women find their true vocation.

 She went on to publish ten novels and a collection of short stories in book form, an additional sixteen serialized novels, hundreds of short stories and essays for adults, more than a hundred short stories for juveniles, and a memoir.
 Her writings addressed major political and social issues of the 19th century - the relationship of capitalists and laborers, abolition, the Civil War, Reconstruction and the changing roles of women.

 However, by 1870 Harding Davis had faded substantially from the literary world.
 That year Clarke Davis stopped practicing law and became the managing editor of the Philadelphia Inquirer.
 From 1893 until his death in 1904 Clarke Davis was editor of the Philadelphia Public Ledger.

-Throughout the rest of her life Harding Davis tried to write another story which would bring her the fame that Life in the Iron Mills had, but she was never able to duplicate the success of her first publication.
-Ever in the vanguard for human rights, she authored "Put Out of the Way," exposing mental institutions and the treatment of the insane.
+Throughout the remainder of her life Harding Davis tried to write another story which would bring her the fame that Life in the Iron Mills had, but she was never able to duplicate the success of her first publication.
+Always a supporter of human rights, she authored "Put Out of the Way," exposing mental institutions and the treatment of the insane.
 In 1892, she received a small critical and popular success with Silouettes of American Life but it was her last.

 Rebecca's son Richard Harding Davis became the most celebrated journalist of his era.
 On his mother's seventieth birthday in 1901, he wrote in tribute: